NuttapolCha/design-patterns-go/README.md

 6. In the ending of the game, `MagicDuck` will fly with rocket power and quacking very loud!
 Can you implement this?
 Just printing the *"I am flying with rocket power!"* and *"I am quacking very loud"* for `Fly()` and `Quack()` methods respectively.
+Moreover, `ReadheadDuck` is no longer tried and able to fly again.
+Please implement this feature as well.

 7. The business want to improve our UX according to feedbacks from users.
 They want us to change the "I am quacking" message to "quack quack!".
 How you gonna change this?
 Please notice how many code changes you gonna made.

-8. That's enough for today.
+That's enough for today.
 Now thinking about what you've done, think about problems you have faced.
-Are your code easy to changes (i.e. maintainable and readable) as the complexity is growing?
+Are your code easy to changes (i.e. maintainable and readable) as the complexity grows?